Subscribe to newsletter

 Meals: Breakfast

-After a day of leisure and a relaxing morning in the town of Baños, the group will pack up and drive 3 hours back to the highland towards Chimborazo National Park.
-On the way, there will be a couple of short stops and time to buy the last snacks before leaving “civilization” behind.
+After a relaxed morning in the town of Baños, the group will pack up and drive about three hours back into the highlands toward Chimborazo National Park.
+Along the way, there will be a few short stops and time to purchase last supplies before leaving “civilization.”

 Meals: Breakfast, lunch, dinner